 There are offices all over Asia (and in many other places) full of graduates who spend their days leaving fake reviews on Amazon, Google and pretty much anywhere they get told to.

-The Airbnb scam pretty much consists of hosts getting fake, positive reviews to inflate their rating.
+The Airbnb scam pretty much consists of hosts getting fake, positive reviews to inflate their ratings.
 And while it might be harmless, it might still lead you to book an awful property due to excessively glowing reviews.

 What Should You Do?